-The terms of the agreement with the Manager, both before and after this change, include a basic management fee for investment management and company secretarial work in respect of each of the quarterly periods ending on 31 March, 30 June, 30 September and 31 December each year.
-Up to 30 June 2014 this fee was 0.2% of the average value of the market capitalisation of the Company's shares for the ten business days ending on the relevant quarter end date.
+The terms of the agreement with the Manager include a basic management fee for investment management and company secretarial work in respect of each of the quarterly periods ending on 31 March, 30 June, 30 September and 31 December each year.
+From 1 July 2014 this fee has been 0.15% of the average value of the market capitalisation of the Company's shares for the ten business days ending on the relevant quarter end date.
 The market capitalisation is calculated using middle market quotations derived from the Stock Exchange Daily Official List and the weighted average number of shares in issue during the quarter.
-For the subsequent period the fee has been calculated on the same basis, but using the lower rate of 0.15% per quarter, which continues to apply going forward.
+Prior to 1 July 2014, the fee was calculated on the same basis, but using the higher rate of 0.2% per quarter.

 The Manager is also entitled to a performance-related fee based on the previous three years' performance of the net asset value (including dividends reinvested) and the FTSE All-Share (Total Return) Index, both annualised and calculated per annum each year.
 A performance-related fee is due if the Company's resultant return is greater than the equivalent return of the FTSE All-Share (Total Return) Index plus a percentage hurdle, and amounts to 15% of the value of any outperformance of this combination.
-The hurdle to be added to the Index up to 30 June 2014 was 2% and subsequently is 1.25%.
-The Board has agreed an appropriate calculation method with the Manager for calculating the performance-related fee for this transition year.
-This year's change follows the period element of the calculation being revised for the accounting year to 30 September 2013, so that the calculation period for that and future years would be coterminous with the Company's September year end.
+The hurdle added to the Index from 1 July 2014 was 1.25%; previously it was 2%.